 - 6 Tablespoons unsalted butter

-- 1 Tablespoon minced herbs (I used fresh thyme, rosemary, and oregano)
+- 1 Tablespoon minced herbs thyme, rosemary, oregano

 - 1 teaspoon kosher salt

-- Place chicken in a ziplock bag; add wine and stock, and massage to combine.
+- Place chicken in a plastic zipper bag; add wine and stock, and massage to combine.
 Seal and refrigerate for 1-8 hours.

 - When ready to cook, melt the butter over medium heat in a cast iron skillet.
 Fry the bacon until crispy.
 Transfer bacon with a slotted spoon to a paper towel-lined plate; set aside.